sudeepdino008/awesome-stars/README.md

 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
 I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an hour a day including weekends to get a foundational knowledge across a lot of different areas that make up DevOps.
 - [papers-we-love/papers-we-love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.
 - [michaelklishin/jdk_switcher](https://github.com/michaelklishin/jdk_switcher) - A yet another Ubuntu/Debian-specific tool that makes switching between multiple JDK versions a one liner

+## Solidity

+- [bbayazit16/deep-evm](https://github.com/bbayazit16/deep-evm) - Learn about the EVM, Assembly and Bytecode.

 ## Swift